simonmicro/Dear-Templates/Libvirtd - Linux virtualisation.md

 * 9p just works, but is always slow (small package size -> good directory listing, but bandwith limit by cpu performance; big package size -> painfully slow directoy listing, but good bandwith) - also the caching is funny.
 Also special characters break things...

 ### NFS with ZFS ###
-Make sure (on both client and server) that NFS ist installed already:
+Make sure (on both client and server) that NFS is installed already:
 ```bash
 sudo apt install nfs-kernel-server
 ```